Nyayic/Building-With-WordPress/cltyfz27a000a0ajvhvixdwpl.md

 Open your web browser and go to http://localhost/mysite (or whatever folder you extracted WordPress into).

-Choose a Language of your choice and click "Continue".
+Choose a language of your choice and click "Continue."

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1710731051249/62a9d87c-e50b-4000-8ca1-30eafca7bcd7.png align="center")